-When we explore questions like these, we quickly realize that buying an orange (or anything else) isn't quite as simple as we think!
+What's the ecological footprint of purchasing an orange?
+When we answer questions like these, we quickly learn that buying an orange isn't quite as simple as we think!
 The answers to all of these questions become part of our footprint.

-Footprint calculators have been created to make things simpler for us.
-They work like a calculator.
-You enter the information required and the calculator will measure how much you depend on the environment plus give you a clearer understanding about how your choices impact the health of the planet.
-They're a great place to start if you're wondering where to focus your environmental protection efforts.
+Footprint calculators make things simpler for us.
+Enter the information required and the calculator will measure how much you depend on the environment and how your choices impact the planet.
+Start here if you're wondering where to focus your environmental protection efforts.

 Developed by the Global Footprint Network, this calculator is used by individuals to measure their personal Ecological Footprint, discover their biggest areas of resource consumption, and learn what they can do to tread more lightly on the Earth.
 Available for mobile devices.